sqrtM/lickipedia-ideo/README.md

 ## lickipedia
 ### a twitter-style approach to sharing and saving your favorite licks.

-made possible through the wonders of the [abc music notation](https://abcnotation.com/), paul rosen's [abcjs](https://github.com/paulrosen/abcjs), and a couple peeks at rigo bauer's [react snippets](https://github.com/rigobauer/react-abcjs) (this stuff was surprisingly tricky to get to render in react and keep unique refs and ids etc etc).
+made possible through the wonders of the [abc music notation](https://abcnotation.com/), paul rosen's [abcjs](https://github.com/paulrosen/abcjs), and a couple peeks at rigo bauer's [react snippets](https://github.com/rigobauer/react-abcjs) (this stuff was surprisingly tricky to get to render in react and keep unique refs and ids etc etc). the notation itself is hosted on a postgres server and controlled via [my PHP controller](https://github.com/sqrtM/lickiPHPedia).

 ![image](https://user-images.githubusercontent.com/79169638/199057720-836f78f7-b2f9-416e-adcd-e06d7c387581.png)